Pulse Distribution Engine

 Pausing: when the goal is above the pink "Brake completely" curve, Pulse completely pauses the delivery and waits for the goal to fall under the pink curve so it can start delivering again.

-Daily Goal Caps vs Pulse Dynamic Design
+Daily and Hourly Goal Caps vs Pulse Dynamic Design

 With the Pulse simulation based forecasting approach, which forecasts future available inventory based on historical user traffic and current campaign and account settings, you see whether your campaign is going to deliver as expected or not, this way benefiting from Pulse's dynamic design.
 For more details, refer to the Planner.